anebz/finance/book-financial-freedom-sabatier.md

 ### 10.1.
 Separate short-term and long-term investing goals

+Invest in stocks/bonds for long-term, cash, CDs or bonds for short-term.

 ### 10.2.
 Find out how much money do you hve to invest?

 ### 10.3.
 Determine your target asset allocation